App terms and conditions

 Who can use the app?

-You must be aged 16 or over and have a Barclays current account or Barclaycard.
-If you're aged 11 to 15 years, you can use another version of the app
+You must be aged 16 or over and have a Barclays current account, mortgage account, Barclaycard or a Barclays Partner Finance account.
+If you're aged 11 to 15 years, you can use another version of the app.

 - It's only available for customers of